Some tips when working with PLINK2

 PLINK is a well-established software for genetic analysis.
 In many projects, we use plink2

-for genome-wide association study (GWAS) and other computations related to the raw genotype matrix.
-Here, we list several tips on the use of this software.
+for genome-wide association studies (GWAS) and other genetic analyses using the raw genotype matrix.

 The pgen/psam/pvar format used in PLINK2 and pgenlibr

 PLINK2 introduced pgen/pvar/psam format to efficiently store the genetic data.
-In statistical genetics, the genetic data is stored as a (compressed) matrix of size #(genetic variants) x #(individuals)
+In statistical genetics, genetic data is stored as a (compressed) matrix of size #(genetic variants) x #(individuals)

 .
-The pgen
+A pgen

 binary file stores each entry of this matrix with 2 bits, and psam